sourcebox/biquad-micromath-rs/README.md

 Notes:

 - The *first order* and *one-pole* types are included primarily for convenience.
 They perform worse than dedicated implementations because of unnecessary calculations caused by some coefficients being 0.
-- The *one-pole high-pass* is ommitted because it doesn't perform very well.
+- The *one-pole high-pass* is omitted because it doesn't perform very well.

 ### Serialization Support